ivanearisty/obsidian/Classes + Uni/PDS/Homeworks/Homework 2/Homework 2 PDS  — Answers.md

 on teaches.course_id = cs101courses.course_id;
 ```
 ## Problem 3

+> I went to OH and the professor made me realize that ID is cs-101 but I assumed it was title.
+So for this question I was told to not change it and just leave the assumption as is.
+After all, it kinda made the questions more complicated, so she said it was ok.

 7. Write a TRC query to find the ID and name of each instructor who has taught CS-101 along with the year in which they taught it.